twofront/TF-Monitor/README.md

 `tfmonitor unregister web`

-## Unimplemented Features

-**The following features are not yet implemented.
-This defines how we plan to make them work in the future!**

-### Show Running and Registered Applications
+### Show Running Applications

 `tfmonitor list`

-This will return a list of **running** applications and **registered** applications each with an id.
-If an application is running and registered to start on boot it will be listed in both lists.
-Make sure you use the correct id in the `unregister` and `stop` commands.
+This will return a list of **running** applications each with a pid and name.
+Note that the pid is for the tfmonitor process that is monitoring your appliction and not your application itself.
+If you kill this process it will not automatically restart like your application will.

 ### Setup GIT